nloyfer/wgbs_tools/tutorial/README.md

 ## All set.
 Let's begin
 ### Data and region
 For this short tutorial, we will use the following publicly available samples from the [Roadmap Epigenomic Project](https://www.nature.com/articles/nature14248).
-The fastq files were downloaded from [GEO](https://www.ncbi.nlm.nih.gov//geo/query/acc.cgi?acc=GSE16256), mapped to hg19 using [bwa-meth](https://github.com/brentp/bwa-meth), and sliced to to the region `chr3:119,527,929-119,531,943` during format conversion (see next section).
+The fastq files were downloaded from [GEO](https://www.ncbi.nlm.nih.gov//geo/query/acc.cgi?acc=GSE16256), mapped to hg19 using [bwa-meth](https://github.com/brentp/bwa-meth), and sliced to the region `chr3:119,527,929-119,531,943` during format conversion (see next section).

 | SRX  | Tissue  |  Donor |
 |---|---|---|